 Emilio Aguinaldo Shrine

 This South Luzon province is where the Emilio Aguinaldo Shrine can be found.
 This is the place where the Philippines declared its independence from Spanish Colonization took place.
-Both Natural beauty and man-made attractions of Cavite attracts tourists.
+Both the natural beauty and man-made attractions of Cavite attract tourists.

 Corregidor Island can be found in Cavite.
 It’s located at the entrance of Manila Bay and served as a military bastion.
 Its ruins can be seen up to this day.
 History says that this island was where they put coastal artillery to fight the warships trying to enter the Philippines through Manila Bay.